dragonfly-science/dragonfly-website/content/landing-pages/work/content.md

 ---
 title: Projects
 subtitle: >
-  Have a look to see how we have helped our clients.
+  We have helped our clients with lots of good things over the years.
+  Ranging from interactive reporting on New Zealand's economic activity to supplying the analysis needed for sustainable fisheries management.
+Have a look at some of the projects we've been involved with.
 introduction: >
-  Have a look to see how we have helped our clients.
+  We have helped our clients with lots of good things over the years.
+  Ranging from supplying the analysis needed for sustainable fisheries management to interactive reporting on New Zealand's economic activity.
+Have a look at some of the projects we've been involved with.
 description: >
-  Have a look to see how we have helped our clients.
+  We have helped our clients with lots of good things over the years.
+  Ranging from supplying the analysis needed for sustainable fisheries management to interactive reporting on New Zealand's economic activity.
+Have a look at some of the projects we've been involved with.
 teaserCTALink: /work/
 ---